Garlogie

 Garlogie (Geàrr Lagaidh) is a roadside hamlet in Aberdeenshire, Scotland.
-It was, during the 19th century, the site of a textile milling settlement using water from Loch of Skene.
-The mill houses a beam engine and 1923 hydropower tubine.
+During the 19th century, it was the site of a textile milling settlement using water from Loch of Skene.
+The mill houses a beam engine and a 1923 hydropower turbine.
 Garlogie also has an inn.
 To the southwest, there is a gas compression and odourisation station which forms part of the National Gas Network.